lindehoff/addon-mcpo/mcpo/DOCS.md

 #### `env_vars`
 **Type:** `list`

-Additional environment variables to pass to MCPO or MCP servers.
+Environment variables available for substitution in your config file using `${VAR}` syntax.
+Also exported to the MCPO process and child MCP servers.

 **Example:**
 ```yaml